 Do you have naturally brunette hair and thinking about adding highlights?
 A sandy mocha brown hue can give you what you want and more!
 The balayage finish will carry out a dimension on your long, wavy locks.

-This sandy brown hairstyle is for a low-maintenance woman who also wants a sun-kissed tint.
-Freese recommends a touch-up within 10-12 weeks, maintaining an at-home routine of Alfaparf’s nutrition mask once a week, as well as Kevin Murphy’s blonde angel purple shampoo.
+This sandy brown hairstyle is for a low-maintenance woman who wants a sun-kissed tint.
+Freese recommends a touch-up within 10-12 weeks, maintaining an at-home routine of Alfaparf’s nutrition mask once a week and Kevin Murphy’s blonde angel purple shampoo.